manoj1511/ECE_6397-GPU_Programming/final_project/README.md

    To run GPU code

    ```$ ./gpu```
-4. You can copy the data from Trace back to your CPU and visualize using the provided python code.
+4. You can copy the data from Trace back to your CPU and visualize using the provided python code ```display_trace.py```.